1 December 2019

 Thirty-five translations from nine languages: announcing the seven shortlists for the 2019 Society of Authors’ Translation Prizes.

 Sharing in a total prize fund worth almost £20,000, the winners will be announced in a ceremony at The British Library Knowledge Centre on Wednesday 12 February 2020.
+Thanks to main sponsors: the Authors' Licensing and Collecting Society (ALCS).

 The thirty-five shortlisted works, translated from nine languages, were described by the judges as ‘vivid’, ‘intense’, ‘compelling’, and ‘seeming to accomplish the impossible’.
 They are stunning translations into English from German, French, Spanish, Chinese, Japanese, Arabic, Dutch, and Hebrew.